Guernsey Economic Crime & Compliance Symposium

 15:55-16:40 Panel Discussion: The Compliance Crystal Ball: What Will 2030 Demand of Us?

-Chris Usher (SIFS), Chris Hutley-Hurst (Walkers) & more speakers TBC
+Chris Usher (SIFS), Chris Hutley-Hurst (Walkers), Keith McAndrew (Collas Crill) & Richard Field (Appleby)

 16:40-17:00 Chair's closing summary and remarks

-Chris Usher, Non-Executive Director at School of International Financial Services
+Chris Usher, Managing Director of the School of International Financial Services

 Presenters